HugoRoben/RushHourAH/README.md

 - python3 main.py csv iddfs --dimension 6 --board 3
 - python3 main.py csv astar --dimension 6 --board 3

-We do the same for the 9x9_4 board and the 12x12_7 board, by replacing the  --dimension 6 --board 3 parts with  --dimension 9 --board 4 and  --dimension 12 --board 7 respectively.
+We do the same for the 9x9_4 board, by replacing the  --dimension 6 --board 3 parts with  --dimension 9 --board 4.

 Example commands on the bfs algorithm:
 - python3 main.py txt bfs --game_range '0-2'